Key Takeaways

 Think about the long-term implications of your financial decision before you choose to refinance your debt.
 Take the time to compare your options to ensure that you can afford the monthly payments.

-Work with a reputed lender and ensure you don’t jump into something that seems too good to be true.
+Work with an experienced, reputable lender and ensure you don’t jump into something that seems too good to be true.
 If you have an account at a credit union or a local bank, start there.
 Get quotes from at least three lenders so you can compare loan terms and find the best credit card or loan that meets all your needs.

-Balance transfer fees and prepayment penalties may make the cost of borrowing higher.
+Balance transfer fees and prepayment penalties may increase the cost of borrowing and refinancing your credit card debt.
 In some cases, these extra fees may negate any benefit you get from refinancing.
 Research to find lenders that may offer balance transfers with no fees.
 You may have the opportunity to negotiate with a lender to remove certain fees, such as prepayment penalties.
-If you have a good credit score, you may be in a better position to negotiate.
+If you have a “good” to “excellent” credit score (of 680+), you may be in a better position to negotiate.

 Risks of Refinancing Credit Card Debt